Villy-P/Townview-TAG/README.md

 ## APCSA

+A collection of labs that I did my freshman year of high school, all written in Java.

 ### Special Files

 - [`pride.txt`](./APCSA/pride.txt): The entire book of Pride and Prejudice, used in Labs [27](./PetriniV27.java) and [28](./PetriniV28.java)